ankane/groupdate/README.md

 User.group_by_week(:created_at, last: 8).count # last 8 weeks
 ```

-To exclude the current period, use: [master]
+To exclude the current period, use:

 ```ruby
 User.group_by_week(:created_at, last: 8, current: false).count